 At the time of submission of the application for orphan designation, clinical trials in patients with aHUS were ongoing.

 At the time of submission, eculizumab was not authorised anywhere in the EU for aHUS or designated as orphan medicinal product elsewhere for this condition.
-Orphan designation of eculizumab had been granted in the United States of America for aHUS.
+Orphan designation of eculizumab had been granted in the United States for aHUS.

 In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 4 June 2009 recommending the granting of this designation.